benjamincrozat/legacy-blog/README.md

 ## Requirements

 **This project requires Laravel Nova, which is a paid package.
-For now, I don't know how to make it optional, but meanwhile, you can remove it from the dependencies.**
+For now, I don't know how to make it optional, but meanwhile, you can switch to the *feature/filament* branch.**

 - PHP 8.2+
 - MySQL 8+